-1. A Tribunal established under this Section shall decide the issues in dispute consistently with this Agreement and applicable rules of international law.
-A joint interpretation by the Parties of a provision of this Agreement shall bind a Tribunal established under this Section, and an award under this Section must be consistent with that interpretation.

-2. On the request of a respondent Party that asserts as a defence that the measure alleged to be a breach is within the scope of a reservation or exception set out in Article 17(1), or Annex II or Annex III, the Tribunal shall request the joint interpretation of the Parties on the issue.
+- A Tribunal established under this Section shall decide the issues in dispute consistently with this Agreement and applicable rules of international law.
+A joint interpretation by the Parties of a provision of this Agreement shall bind a Tribunal established under this Section, and an award under this Section must be consistent with that interpretation. - 2.
+Where a respondent Party asserts as a defence that the measure alleged to be a breach is within the scope of a reservation or exception set out in Annex II or III, on the request of the respondent Party, the Tribunal shall request the joint interpretation of the Parties on the issue.
 Within 60 days of the delivery of the request, the Parties shall submit in writing their joint interpretation to the Tribunal.
-The joint interpretation is binding on the Tribunal.
-If the Parties fail to submit their joint interpretation within 60 days of the Tribunal shall decide the issue.
+The joint interpretation of the Parties is binding on the Tribunal.
+If the Parties fail to submit their joint interpretation within 60 days of the Tribunal's request, the Tribunal shall decide the issue.